aws-amplify/amplify-cli/packages/amplify-graphql-transformer-core/Readme.md

 This package implements a number of directives that deal with DynamoDB.
 Out of the box, this implements the **@model** and **connection** directives.

-**graphql-elasticsearch-transformer**
+**amplify-graphql-searchable-transformer**

-This package implements any directives that deal with Elasticsearch.
+This package implements any directives that deal with a searchable data source.
 Out of the box, this implements the **@searchable** directive.

 **graphql-auth-transformer**